If you have ever taken a vacation or traveled with a toddler, you know that more often than not, the vacation is for anyone but the parent!

 (Note: This post contains affiliate links.
 See affiliate disclaimer at the bottom of the page.)

-The Best Travel Crib for 2 Year Old Toddlers: Lotus Travel Crib
+The Best Travel Crib for 2 Year Old Toddlers: Baby Bjorn Travel Crib

 1) It’s made for travel

-At a mere 13 lbs, the Lotus Travel Crib can be carried as a backpack or in a briefcase style during transport.
+At a mere 13 lbs (like the Baby Bjorn), the Lotus Travel Crib can be carried as a backpack or in a briefcase style during transport.
 It’s even compact enough to meet most airlines guidelines for carry on status!